Skip to main content

 Legal

 Document processing, contract analysis, case management workflows, intake systems.
-Building tools that lawyers will actually use is its own art form.
+Building tools lawyers actually use is its own art form.

 Construction